-They deserve our respect and offering no matter where we wander from life to life.
+They deserve our respect and offerings no matter where we wander from life to life.

-This is more maybe advanced, maybe-not literal but it takes-this express the meaning what he meant.
+This is more maybe advanced,-not literal but this expresses the meaning he meant.

-We should yearn to respect them and make offering to them in fair way or adversity.
-It was respect for Buddha-for the Buddha, the teaching, and the Buddhist community that was truly transmitted from India to China by the Buddhas and patriarchs.
+We should yearn to respect them and make offerings to them in fair way or adversity.
+It was respect for the Buddha, the teaching, and the Buddhist community that was truly transmitted from India to China by the buddhas and patriarchs.

-Buddha and sangha-the Buddha and the sangha, and then Buddhist community is also precepts observation, you know.
+The Buddha and the sangha, and then the Buddhist community is also precepts observation.
 Those are how we practice Buddhism.
-So how we practice Buddhism is to keep our precepts.
-It is-precepts is not just prohibitory precepts.
-We have three refugees, and three corrective precepts, and ten prohibitory precepts.
-This is three of the sixteen of Sōtō precepts or [1 word] precepts.

-The three treasures is-has-should be-will be understood in three ways: the manifested three treasures, the supreme one [?], his dharma, and his sangha.
-This is manifested treasures-manifested three treasures.
-And maintaining three treasures-Buddha's images, sūtras, and precept-priests.
-Those are meant-those are called "maintaining three treasures."
+So, how we practice Buddhism is to keep our precepts.
+Precepts is not just prohibitory precepts.
+We have three refuges, and three corrective precepts, and ten prohibitory precepts.
+This is three of the sixteen of Soto precepts or Dogen's precepts.
+The three treasures will be understood in three ways, the manifested three treasures: the supreme one, his dharma, and his sangha.
+This is the manifested three treasures.
+And, maintaining three treasures-Buddha's images, sutras, and priests.
+Those are called "maintaining three treasures."
 And one body, three treasures.
 Essentially Buddha.
 No body of Buddha.
 The harmonious body of Buddha.
-This is more philosophical understanding of three treasures.
+This is more philosophical understanding of the three treasures.

-Anyway, we have to take refuges in three treasures as long as we are Buddhist.
-And-and then it says:
+Anyway, we have to take refuge in the three treasures as long as we are Buddhist.
+And then it says:

-[Section 12] If the unfortunate and virtueless cannot even hear to [of] the Three Treasures, how can they make refuge in them?
+[Section 12] If the unfortunate and virtueless cannot even hear of the Three Treasures, how can they make refuge in them?
 Do not take refuge in the spirits of the mountains or the ghosts of the dead, and worship not at heretical shrines.
-Such refuge-seeking lead us away from salvation.
-Let us instead quickly take refuge in the Buddha, the teaching, and the Buddhist community, seeking three-seeking there not only release from pain but complete enlightenment.
+Such refuge seeking leads us away from salvation.
+Let us instead quickly take refuge in the Buddha, the teaching, and the Buddhist community, seeking there not only release from pain but complete enlightenment.